 His practice includes U.S. and international patent procurement in mechanical, aerospace, and computer technologies, as well as infringement and validity counseling, freedom-to-operate studies, due diligence, and portfolio management.
 Tim has experience with heating and cooling systems, including liquid desiccant and membrane energy exchangers, aircraft and industrial power gas turbine engines, implantable medical devices including cardiac and neuro stimulation, drug infusion devices, and helical fixation for endovascular grafts and stent grafts, and a variety of software, computing and networking technologies.

-Tim has recently been involved in IP due diligence to support mergers and asset acquisitions in the areas of home security, home automation, and personal emergency response systems (PERS), and, more generally, technologies related to the Internet of Things (IoT).
-Additionally, after representing a start-up medical device client for a number of years, Tim counseled the client through an IP due diligence to support sale of the company to a major medical device company, the diligence culminating in the sale of the start-up for approximately $110 million.
+Tim has been involved in IP due diligence to support mergers and asset acquisitions in the areas of home security, home automation, and personal emergency response systems (PERS), and, more generally, technologies related to the Internet of Things (IoT).
+Additionally, after representing a start-up medical device client for a number of years, Tim counseled the client through an IP due diligence to support sale of the company to a major medical device company, the diligence culminating in the sale of the start-up for a very significant amount.